AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-baseline-v2.md

         ![edit-baseline-icon](images/edit-baseline-icon.png){align="left"}

         The **Edit version** dialog is displayed.
-    - Select the required version from the **Version** dropdown (for example, change from version 1.0 to 1.1) and select **Update**.
+    - Select the required version from the **Version** dropdown (for example, change from version 1.0 to 1.1).

         ![edit-version-baseline](images/edit-version-baseline.png){align="left"}

-        Added and removed dependencies are evaluated automatically and displayed.
+        Added and removed dependencies are evaluated and displayed as a preview.
+Review the changes before applying them.

         ![](images/baseline-v2-version-added.png)

         If no dependency changes are detected, an empty‑state message is displayed.

-    - Select **Update** to apply the changes..
+    - Select **Update** to apply the changes.

     The baseline is updated with the selected version.
 +++